Back to Dealfront DigestSales

 Social selling pillars

 Social networks are a large part of social selling strategies.
 Typically, marketing teams make materials for sales professionals to use while curating their own personal brands.
-Here are the main aspects to focus on when building relationships with potential customers, along with KPIs to gauge your performance.
+In the realm of personal selling, establishing authentic connections and fostering relationships with potential customers is paramount for success.
+Here are the main aspects to focus on when building those relationships, along with KPIs to gauge your performance.

 four pillars of social selling